JAPACX/NodeServer/Readme.md

   FOREIGN KEY (VideoID) REFERENCES Videos(VideoID)
 );

--- Trigger to validate that the password has at least 8 characters CREATE TRIGGER validate_password_length
+-- Trigger to validate the password length
-BEFORE INSERT ON Users
-FOR EACH ROW
+CREATE OR REPLACE FUNCTION validate_password_length() RETURNS TRIGGER AS $$
 BEGIN
   IF LENGTH(NEW.Password) < 8 THEN
-    SIGNAL SQLSTATE '45000

-'
-    SET MESSAGE_TEXT = 'Password must have at least 8 characters';
+    RAISE EXCEPTION 'Password must have at least 8 characters';
   END IF;
+  RETURN NEW;
 END;

--- Trigger to validate that the comment is not empty CREATE TRIGGER validate_comment_content
+$$ LANGUAGE plpgsql;

+CREATE TRIGGER before_insert_validate_password_length
-BEFORE INSERT ON Comments
+BEFORE INSERT ON Users
 FOR EACH ROW
+EXECUTE FUNCTION validate_password_length();

+-- Trigger to validate that the comment content is not empty CREATE OR REPLACE FUNCTION validate_comment_content() RETURNS TRIGGER AS $$
 BEGIN
   IF NEW.Content = '' THEN
-    SIGNAL SQLSTATE '45000'
-    SET MESSAGE_TEXT = 'Comment content cannot be empty';
+    RAISE EXCEPTION 'Comment content cannot be empty';
   END IF;
+  RETURN NEW;
 END;
+$$ LANGUAGE plpgsql;

+CREATE TRIGGER before_insert_validate_comment_content
+BEFORE INSERT ON Comments
+FOR EACH ROW
+EXECUTE FUNCTION validate_comment_content();

 ```